shemtsai/shemtsai/README.md

 # 👋 Hi

-I’m an Infectious Disease pharmacist diving into coding to streamline workflows and enhance antimicrobial stewardship.
+I’m an Infectious Disease and Antimicrobial Stewardship pharmacist diving into coding to streamline workflows and enhance antimicrobial stewardship.

 I’m focusing on learning and integrating R and Python coding into my daily tasks, including research projects, data analysis, and improving patient care.